 - Students will be able to analyze, discuss and reflect upon the role of the interaction designer in software engineering within different software engineering process models and paradigms

 - Students will be able to critically reflect upon the impact of different paradigms, world and system views on software engineering, user-centered design and interaction design

 - Students will be able to efficiently implement knowledge from the program's core courses within a system development and project context

 - The graduate is able to contribute to innovative thinking and innovation processes

 - Software Engineering methodology and models: plan-driven versus agile development methodologies, and their impact on project management (including Scrum)

-- System development: requirements analysis and specification, design, implementation, testing and maintenance
+- System development: requirements analysis and specification, design, implementation, testing evolution and maintenance

-- Project Management Theory (including formulation of goals, quality planning, estimation, risk assessment and management activities)
+- Project management theory and techniques for project planning (formulation of goals, quality planning, estimation, risk assessment and management activities)

-- Leadership theories (full range of leadership, transactional and transformational leadership), leadership styles, personality types, communication, team dynamics and project leadership
+- Leadership theories and styles (full range of leadership, transactional and transformational leadership), personality types, communication, team dynamics and project leadership

 - The project as a work form (including organization and group dynamics)